DemiOever/Sequence_profiler/README.md

 ```
 You can replace the input, output profile, etc. with your own files and file paths.

+This repository also contains a folder called "ExampleData."
+It contains two example data files.
+The first is "sequence.fasta," which is incorrect code and will not be usable by the SequenceProfiler.
+The second file, "60_amniota_vertebrates_Mercator_Pecan.fa," is the code that will actually produce results.
+Of course, anyone is free to use the SequenceProfiler with their own code.

 ## IUPAC ambiguity codes

 Where each letter represents: